Knowledgeable Attorneys Serving Fort Lauderdale Victims of Defective Products

 If your hip replacement surgery failed, you may have a claim for medical malpractice against the surgeon or other health care provider who treated you.
 You would need to show that the defendant in your case was negligent.
 This type of claim requires that a victim demonstrate that the doctor breached the duty of care, which caused you damages.
 In ordinary negligence cases, it is essential to prove that the defendant had a duty to act with the care that a reasonably careful person would exercise to prevent injuries to others.
 This standard of care, however, is different when a health care provider is accused of acting carelessly.

-To succeed in a claim for medical malpractice, you must prove that the health care provider failed to exercise the degree of care that a same or similar professional would consider reasonable under the circumstances.
-Expert testimony will determine what the standard of care is in your case and whether the evaluation, diagnosis or treatment fell below the standard of care.
+To succeed in a claim for medical malpractice, you must prove that the healthcare provider failed to exercise the degree of care that the same or similar professional would consider reasonable under the circumstances.
+Expert testimony will determine the standard of care in your case and whether the evaluation, diagnosis or treatment fell below the standard of care.
 Once you establish the duty and breach, you must show a proximate connection between the breach and your injuries.
-Since all procedures carry certain risks, an attorney with experience handling medical malpractice in hip replacement cases can assess whether you have a viable claim against your health care provider.
+Since all procedures carry certain risks, an attorney with experience handling medical malpractice in hip replacement cases can assess whether you have a viable claim against your healthcare provider.

 A doctor or hospital may argue that your injuries were caused by a defect in the device, and not by medical negligence.
 If the hip replacement was defective, you may have a product liability claim against its manufacturer.
 However, your medical provider’s additional negligence could still have contributed to your injuries.
 You may be able to seek damages from both parties, but you would have to prove each defendant’s liability.

-If the hip device was defective or the healthcare provider performed the hip surgery without using reasonable care, you have the right to recover compensation for the damages you suffered as a result of a hip replacement failure.
+Suppose the hip device was defective or the healthcare provider performed the hip surgery without using reasonable care.
+In that case, you have the right to recover compensation for the damages you suffered as a result of a hip replacement failure.
 If your claim is successful, you may receive compensation for any surgeries, physical therapy, and other necessary medical care.
 You can also recover damages for lost income, pain, suffering and the lost ability to enjoy your life.